iloveyii/docker-crashcourse/README.md

 ### Example - Node app
 - We will deploy a simple node app
 - Creating Dockerfile for system/image level configuration, docker-compose.yml for development environment, docker-compose.prod.yml for prod environment, and docker-compose.override.yml
+#### Steps
+- Create a directory nodeapp with three files: Dockerfile, docker-compose.yml, src/server.js
+- Run command `docker-compose up` and browse end point or `curl http://localhost:5000`, and you will see log from running container
+- But we need live reload in our development and therefore we need to install and use nodemon

 ## Install